jazzominy/react-form/README.md

 # Form component built using ReactJS

-This is a reusable piece of code which renders the fields described in the `config` object in a form tag.
+This is a reusable From component which renders the fields described in the `config` object in a form tag.
 Here is a sample `config` object

     config = {
         id: "info",